pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 -->

-# Localstorage vs. IndexedDB vs. Cookies vs. OPFS vs. WASM-SQLite
+# LocalStorage vs. IndexedDB vs. Cookies vs. OPFS vs. WASM-SQLite

-So you build that web application and you want to **store data inside of your users browser**.
+So you are building that web application and you want to **store data inside of your users browser**.
 Maybe you just need to store some small flags or you even need a fully fledged database.

-The types of web applications we build has changed significantly.
+The types of web applications we build have changed significantly.
 In the early years of the web we served static html files.
 Then we served dynamically rendered html and later we build **single page applications** that run most logic on the client.
 And for the coming years you might want to build so called [local first apps](../offline-first.md) that handle big and complex data operations solely on the client and even work when offline, which gives you the opportunity to build **zero-latency** user interactions.

-In the beginnings of the Web, we only had **cookies** to store some small key value assignements.
+In the early days of the web, **cookies** were the only option for storing small key-value assignments..
 But JavaScript and browsers have evolved significantly and better storage APIs have been added which pave the way for bigger and more complex data operations.

 In this article, we will dive into the various technologies available for storing and querying data in a browser.
 We'll explore traditional methods like **Cookies**, **localStorage**, **WebSQL**, **IndexedDB** and newer solutions such as **OPFS** and **SQLite via WebAssembly**.
 We compare the features and limitations and through performance tests we aim to uncover how fast we can write and read data in a web application with the various methods.